What Do I Need to Know About the COVID-19 Vaccine?

 How Safe Are the COVID-19 Vaccines?

 Typically, it takes about two weeks after the second shot for the vaccine to be effective, so it is still possible to become infected with the virus during this time period.
 However, it is still important to continue to wear masks and practice social distancing even after being vaccinated.
-This is because scientists do not yet know if vaccinated people can still spread the virus to others, even without becoming sick themselves.

 How Do the Vaccines Work?